 Swedish Massage was developed in the 19th century by the Swedish Per Henrik Ling.
 It is based on the Western concepts of anatomy and physiology as opposed to the energy work on meridians or sen lines as in Asian massage systems such as Thai Yoga Massage.
 It is a massage treatment that manipulates the body’s soft tissue, affecting the muscles, tendons, ligaments and fascia.
 Swedish Massage is a perfect massage for combating stress and promoting well-being.
 Swedish Massage is a totally natural complementary therapy.
 It aids the healing powers of the body to return to a state of health and well-being.

 Swedish Massage can benefit almost anyone, many use it to simply treat themselves and enjoy the deep state of relaxation or value the importance of taking time out for oneself.
 Swedish Massage has many health benefits, these include helping to relieve tension-related conditions such as headaches and muscular pain, improving skin tone and increasing the flow of oxygen and nutrients to cells and tissues.
-Swedish Massage stimulates blood circulation and assists the lymphatic system, improving the elimination of waste throughout the body.
 It stretches connective tissue and increases joint mobility and range of movement.
 Many illnesses are related to stress and Swedish Massage helps to combat and prevent this.

 Before a Swedish Massage, the therapist will require a brief consultation.
 Any injuries, other medical conditions or issues will be discussed.
 Areas of tightness and pain and massage preferences will also be listened to.
 After the consultation the therapist will ask the client to undress to their underwear, giving them a clean towel and instructing them how to lie on the massage couch while they leave the area to provide privacy and respect.